 The country has committed to transform its natural resource management systems.
 Burundi is a member of the International Conference on the Great Lakes Region (ICGLR) and in 2010, the country’s President signed the Lusaka Declaration with 11 other Heads of State approving the Regional Initiative against the Illegal Exploitation of Natural Resources (RINR).
 Burundi’s capital, Bujumbura, is home to the Executive Secretariat of the ICGLR.

 Burundi’s key natural resources include copper, uranium, nickel, tin, peat, platinum, tantalum, and cobalt, as well as small amounts of gold, tin,

+Our research in the Great Lakes region investigates the drivers of the illicit trade of conflict-prone minerals and highlights recommendations for ICGLR Member States, including Burundi.
+We examine issues such as formalization of the artisanal mining sector, fiscal reform, harmonization of legislation, and strengthening of internal controls to end smuggling.
 We also provided analysis of certification, traceability, and due diligence as it applies to conflict-prone minerals in the Great Lakes region.
 In 2011, we published Taming the Resource Curse: Implementing the ICGLR Certification Mechanism for Conflict-prone Minerals that outlined a certification mechanism for 3TG based on best practices.
 The mechanism was approved by all the Heads of State of the ICGLR, including Burundi’s President, in December 2010.

+Due to the political crisis and violence in Burundi, we have suspended dialogue with Burundian policymakers and the country’s private sector.
 Through our partnership with COSOC-GL, we continue to support to civil society from Burundi and the Great Lakes region to bring the voices and concerns of artisanal miners to industry and governments.
 Together, we engage governments to strengthen their internal controls, and encourage the private sector to put in place traceability and due diligence for their mineral supply chains.